lm3nitro/Projects/New/Network service SMTP.md

 ## Detecting

-As previosuly stated, its also important to take note of the traffic that is happening while these enumeration and pasword cracking techniques are used so that these types of attacks can more easily be detected.
+As previously stated, it's also important to take note of the traffic that is happening while these enumeration and password cracking techniques are used so that these types of attacks can more easily be detected.
 Below are indicators of attack and enumeration that I found are important:

 1. ERROR_SSH_KEY_EXCHANGE_FAILED
 + code: 103 (0x0067)